-In The Hague (where he graduated at The Royal Conservatoire in 2006) he learnt a few important things about himself: that he would only play the music he really wanted to play and that he could only make music with people he liked.
+In The Netherlands, where he graduated at The Royal Conservatory in 2006, he learnt a few important things about himself: that he would only play the music he really wanted to play and that he could only make music with people he liked.
 So far he’s been able to live up to those principles.
-With Barcelona as his base camp Oriol is one of the most prolifics musicians of his generation.
-He appears in over seventy albums and has played in a large variety of contexts: jazz bands, improvised music groups, singer-songwriters, projects rooted in folklore, others in the avantgarde tradition.
+With Barcelona as his base camp Oriol is one of the most prolific musicians of his generation.
+He appears in over eighty albums and has played in a large variety of contexts: jazz bands, improvised music groups, singer-songwriters, projects rooted in folklore, others in the avantgarde tradition.
 The one thing they share is that they all involve people who trust each other as artists and do whatever they do in the most honest manner possible.

 A few notes on his taste: Oriol has great memories of opening once for Henry Threadgill, he loves listening to Frederic Mompou’s records, admires Paal-Nilssen Love’s energy and was very sad to learn Paul Motian passed away.
 He even confesses that he nicked one of his signature snare patterns from Björk’s beautiful “Hyperballad”.